2015 NCAA Division III men's ice hockey tournament: Format

 The tournament featured four rounds of play.
 All rounds were Single-game elimination.
 The top two teams from each region received byes into the quarterfinal round.
-These teams were arranged so they were all four to reach the semifinal round the second eastern seed would play the top western seed and vise versa.
+These teams were arranged so they were all four to reach the semifinal round the second eastern seed would play the top western seed and vice versa.

 Because only three western teams received byes for the tournament, the third western seed was given the remaining bye into the quarterfinals and matched against the second western seed.

 the remaining six eastern teams were placed in the first round and seeded as follows: the second eastern seed would play the eighth eastern seed, the fourth eastern seed would play the seventh eastern seed and the fifth eastern seed would play the sixth eastern seed.
 The winner between the fifth- and six-seeded teams, would advance to play the top overall seed.
 Because the fourth overall seed was required to play in the first round as the third eastern seed, the winner of its first round match would advance to play the second overall seed rather than the third overall seed.
 This was done to divide top four seeds evenly between the two semifinal brackets.

 In the First Round and Quarterfinals the higher-seeded team served as host.